Ismail Ibn Sharif: Family and personal life

-An Irish woman by the name Mrs. Shaw, was at one point in her life a slave concubine of Moulay Ismail.
-She was brought to his harem after having been enslaved and was made to convert to Islam when the Sultan wished to have intercourse with her, but was manumitted and married off to a Spanish convert when the Sultan grew tired of her.
-The Spanish convert being very poor, she was described by contemporary witnesses as reduced to beggary, before she was helped by John Russell, the British consul general.
+At one point in her life, an Irish woman named Mrs Shaw was one of Moulay Ismail's concubines.
+She was enslaved and taken to his harem, where she was forced to convert to Islam whenever he wished to have relations with her.
+Eventually, however, the Sultan grew tired of her and she was freed and married off to a Spanish convert.
+As her new husband was very poor, contemporary witnesses described her as being reduced to begging, before she was helped by John Russell, the British consul general.

 Legacy

 After nearly a century of difficulty and division, Morocco had experienced peace under Moulay Ismail, who had pacified all parts of the country.
 His reign is considered a golden age in the country's history, during which it experienced, security, tranquility, and order.
 The historian Ahmad ibn Khalid al-Nasiri, who recorded the whole history of Morocco in this period, declared:

 The evildoers and troublemakers no longer knew where to shelter, where to seek refuge: no land wanted to bear them, no sky would cover them.